mgdobachesky/ArchSystemMaintenance/README.md

 makepkg -sirc

 #### Upgrade:
+###### Automatic Upgrade
+While running a system upgrade you will be prompted to set up the AUR directory. <br />
+Choose to create the AUR directory at the location specified in settings. <br />
+Move the git cloned package from the installation step into the AUR directory. <br />
+Next time you upgrade your system, just choose to update packages in your AUR directory.
+###### Manual Upgrade
 cd maint <br />
 git pull origin master <br />
 makepkg -sirc

 ## Setup
-1. Update settings to choose the UI you want to use.
-(Default is an nCurses based UI)
+After running maint, choose the option to update settings. <br />
+The following options are available:
+* User interface style (default is dialog)
-2. Update settings to choose the editor you want to use.
-(Default is vim)
+* Settings editor (default is vim)
-3. Update settings to reflect the country you want your mirrorlists to be generated in.
-(Default is United States)
+* Mirrorlist country (default is United States)
-4. Update whether or not you want upgrade AUR packages while rebuilding them.
-(Default is true)
+* Option to upgrade AUR packages while rebuilding them (default is true)
-5. Add AUR packages to not be marked as dropped packages to the AUR whitelist.
-(None by default)
+* Whitelist of AUR packages to not be seen as dropped packages
-6. Update the AUR build directory to reflect where you store your AUR packages.
-(Default is /home/build)
+* AUR directory location (default is /home/build)
-7. Update the location where you want to store your system backups.
-(Default is /usr/local/backup)
-8. Tune the list of directories to look in while searching for broken symlinks.
-(Meaningful default list provided)
+* Location of system backups (default is /usr/local/backup)
+* Directories in which to search for broken symlinks while cleaning

 ## Usage
 sudo maint